Using the 74HC595 shift register: You can instantly increase your outputs by 8. For more, just daisy chain extra chips, on the same SPI interface.

 • Output Enable (OE)

-The output enable is not really useful for modern designs just connect it to ground (see here for what it should really used for).
+The output enable is not really useful for modern designs just connect it to ground.

 Inside the 74hc595.